 Media

 People with lived experience of mental health problems are often asked to tell their stories in the media.
-Helping to educate the public and dispel some of the myths associated with mental illness is a fundamental aspect of our work, helping us tackle stigma.
+Educating the public, and dispelling myths about mental health, is a vital part of Mind's work.

-Journalists and programme makers often contact us to request interviews with or guidance from people with lived experience.
-We then reach out to our network of media volunteers, asking if anyone is interested in getting involved.
+Journalists and programme makers often contact us to request interviews with, or get guidance from. people with lived experience.
+We'll reach out to our network of media volunteers, asking if anyone's interested in getting involved.

 Mind media volunteer